Links on Android Authority may earn us a commission. Learn more.

 FL Studio Mobile is a lot like Caustic 3.
 It has a bunch of tools for electronic style music like electronica, techno, hip-hop, and similar music styles.
 That includes a bunch of effects, synths, and the ability to record live audio if needed.
 You can create, mix, master, etc. There are tools for all of that stuff.
 It also includes plugin support.
 The app started a little bit clunky, but has improved over time.
 The price tag is also a little bit steep.
 We definitely don’t recommend this one for simple recording tasks.
 The app goes for $15.99.
 The in-app purchases are for additional plugins and add-ons.

 Hi-Q MP3 Voice Recorder

-Hi-Q is an above average voice recorder.
+Hi-Q is an above-average voice recorder.
 It’s mostly for business and academic use such as meetings, interviews, notes, lectures, and things like that.
 It supports MP3 and that makes it decent for the occasional guitar song or musical idea as well.
 The app also features Dropbox support, widgets, and a WiFi transfer function.
 The quality is also pretty decent, although a lot of that depends on your device’s microphone as well.
-There is a free and premium version.
-The premium version has all of the extra features.
+The app runs for $3.49 or you can get it for free with Google Play Pass.

 - 5 best soundboard apps for Android

 - 10 best nature sound, sleep sound, and animal sound apps for Android

 Music Maker Jam is a fairly popular sound recording and mixing app.
 It includes a ton of samples, tools, and various music-making features.
 You can record your own music and vocals as well.
 It skews toward electronic music and drum beats more than other types.
 However, that should work for most people who don’t need anything super complicated.
 The app is free.
 There are in-app purchases for additional plugins and other content.